drivechain-project/drivechain.info/faq/index.md

 Blockstream's skiplist proof is "in the tens of kilobytes range".
 DC requires first [an M3 message, and next many M4 messages](https://github.com/bitcoin/bips/blob/master/bip-0300.mediawiki#user-content-M4__ACK_Bundles).
 Roughly 1 marginal byte per sidechain per block.
 Over 13,150 blocks, this is 13.150 KB per sidechain of course.
 So Drivechain's size is slightly smaller.

+By the way, that paper is probably [the biggest setback in Bitcoin's history](https://www.truthcoin.info/blog/sidechains-2014-wp/).

 ### What is the difference between drivechain and extension blocks? ### {#ext-blocks}